 Take Action on an Advocacy Campaign

-Save Our Lady of Guadalupe Church, NYC’s First Spanish Church
+Demand the City Recognize + Preserve Our Lady of Guadalupe, NYC’s First Spanish Church

-Our Lady of Guadalupe Church at 229-231 West 14th Street, established in 1921, was New York City’s first church for a Spanish-speaking congregation or for congregants from the Spanish-speaking world.
-Unfortunately, the church is now endangered.
-The City should act as soon as possible to landmark this historic structure, before the opportunity to do so is lost.
+Our Lady of Guadalupe Church at 229-231 West 14th Street was New York City’s first church for a Spanish-speaking congregation or for congregants from the Spanish-speaking world.
+Unfortunately, the church is now endangered, and the City has refused to act.
+The City should reconsider its refusal and landmark this historic structure, before the opportunity to do so is lost.

 Remarkable Film History Is One More Reason to Landmark South of Union Square